Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

 ### Mecanim Layer to Get Started

-Kinemation has a Mecanim Animator Controller runtime so that you can continue using the tools you know.
+The Mimic module has a [Mecanim Animator Controller](../Mimic/Mecanim%20Runtime.md) runtime so that you can continue using the tools you know.
 The runtime supports all parameter types, all blend tree types, transitions, interrupts, root motion, and more.
 The `MecanimAspect` provides the API for interacting with the controller at runtime.

-Note: Mecanim functionality is **Experimental** and is a community-contributed feature.
+Note: Mecanim functionality is an Addon to Mimic and is a community-contributed feature.
 Bugfixes cannot be guaranteed.
 Sovogal is the primary contributor.

 ### Lots of Features

-While the above features might be the most impactful, Kinemation has plenty more to offer. **Blend Shapes** offer an alternative to skeletal animation. **Dynamic Meshes** let you animate the vertices directly in Burst jobs. **Enable Toggles** let you quickly toggle the visibility of entities based on gameplay without sync points.
+While the above features might be the most impactful, Kinemation has plenty more to offer. **Blend Shapes** offer an alternative to skeletal animation.
+[**Dynamic Meshes**](Dynamic%20Meshes.md) let you animate the vertices directly in Burst jobs.
+And the `GraphicsBufferBroker` provides direct access to the GPU buffers for GPU-based processing.
 Both exposed and optimized skeletons support **attachments**, including nested skeletons.

 ### Performance Guarantee